 In iterative project manager decides scope for iteration in consultation with the product owner.

-In waterfall, project manager estimates and get approval from product owner for the entire project.
+In waterfall, project manager estimates and gets approval from the product owner for the entire project.

 In iterative, the project manager provides the estimation for each iteration.